 on a good puppy food and keep it on it.
 When you offer different kinds of food all the time “trying

 to find one he likes” you are actually creating a picky eater.
-The food I sent home with you new
+The food I sent home with your new

 drops.
-The first signs of this problem is usually staggering and falling over as if they are drunk.
+The first signs of this problem are usually staggering and falling over as if they are drunk.